We are committed to protecting and respecting your privacy when dealing with your personal information.

 Information from your diagnostic test will contribute to the Diagnostic Imaging Dataset (DID).

 Many of our premises are surveyed by CCTV for the purposes of security and the safe provision of care.
-Images and videos may be retained for a limited period.
+Images and videos may be retained for a limited period and purpose.

 You have the following rights in relation to your personal data

-- Right to data portability: the right to ask for the personal information you have made available to us to be transferred to you or a third party in machine-readable formats
+- Right to data portability: the right to ask for the personal information you have made available to us to be transferred to you or a third party in machine- readable format.

 - Right in relation to automated decisions: you have the right not to be subject to a decision based solely on automated processing which produces legal effects concerning you or similarly significantly affects you, unless it is necessary for entering into a contract with you, it is authorised by law or you have given your explicit consent.
 We will let you know when such decisions are made, the lawful grounds we rely on and the rights you have.